apptainer/singularity-userdocs/definition_files.rst

 Because the ``%test`` section is a shell scriptlet, complex tests are possible.
-Your scriptlet should usually be written so it will exit with a non zero error code if there is a problem during the tests.
+Your scriptlet should usually be written so it will exit with a non-zero error code if there is a problem during the tests.

 Now, the following sections are all inserted into the container filesystem in single step: